 How to Train SMART

 You also need to look at the variables of your training programme.
-When progressing your programmes, you need to ensure you are only increasing two variables (at MAX) at one time.
+When progressing your programmes, you must ensure you are only increasing two variables (at MAX) at once.
 There are 3 variables which you need to be aware of, these are:

-1) Volume - your total workload load per training session i.e. amount of exercises, sets, reps, time
+1) Volume - your total workload load per training session, i.e. the amount of exercises, sets, reps, time

 2) Intensity - HIGH/REGULAR/LOW.
-This essentially how difficult the session was.
+This essentially shows how difficult the session was.

-Pick the two you want to work on at a time and down-regulate the other.
-The body only has a limited degree of reserves to draw from, when these get maxed out progress will grind to a halt, performance will reduce and injury risk increase.
+Pick the two you want to work on simultaneously and down-regulate the other.
+The body only has a limited degree of reserves to draw from, when these get maxed out, progress will grind to a halt, performance will reduce and injury risk increase.